 There will be at least four (4) major in-class examinations with approximately 50 multiple-choice questions.
-There may also be essay questions in certain segments of the course and will be announced prior to the start of that segment.
-No make-up exam will be given, unless there is a a serious illness or a death in the immediate family.
+There may also be essay questions in certain segments of the course and willbe announced prior to the start of that segment.
+No make-up exam will be given, unless there is a a seriousillness or a deathinthe immediate family.
 Out-of-town travel on the day of the test will not legitimize your request for a make-up or rescheduled test.
 Documentary evidence must be provided, and it is your responsibility to contact me within 24 hours or earlier.
 All make-up tests will be substantially more rigorous as you will have had extra time to prepare for the test.
-The last class day will be reserved for make-up tests if any has been approved.
+The last class day will be reserved formake-up tests if any has been approved.
 No one will be allowed more than one make-up test.
 No make-ups will be given for class quizzes, and late arrivals will not be given extra time.
-NO EXCEPTIONS.
+NO EXCEPTIONS

-Absence from a scheduled exam or class quiz will be equivalent to a score of zero.
-Students are encouraged to take note of exam schedules for all classes.
-All exams must be taken on the scheduled day and no one may ask for a postponement or to take the exam in advance because of multiple exams on the same day (especially for FINALS.
-Please do not ask for special dispensation because you have to catch an early flight or leave town early for the holidays.
+Absence from scheduled examor class quiz will be equivalent to a score of zero.
+Students are encouraged to take note of examschedules for all classes.
+All exams must be taken on the scheduled day and no one may ask for a postponement or to take the exam in advance because of multiple exams on the same day (especially for FINALS).
 If you have more than one exam on the same day, give yourself ample time to prepare.
-The final grade will be based on the total points accumulated from class exams, class quizzes if any, and class assignment.
-Students who are late on the day of the test will prohibited from taking the test if a classmate has already completed the test and has left the room.
+The final grade will be based on the total points accumulated from class exams, class quizzes, and class assignment.
+Students who are late on the day of the test will be prohibited from taking the test if a classmate has already completed the test and has left the room.
 Academic dishonesty (including cheating on exams) will result in a F grade for the course and will be referred to the appropriate disciplinary body.